hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Throughput-oriented storage for large volumes of data that is infrequently accessed
 		- Scenarios where the lowest storage cost is important
 		- It cannot be a boot volume
+- EC2 ENI:
+	- To use for applications that are Media Access Control (MAC) address dependent
+		- It's possible to create it with a fixed MAC address
+		- It ensures that the MAC address of the EC2 instance will not change even if the instance restarts or reboots
 - Princing models:
 	- On Demand:
 		- Application with short term, spiky, or unpredictable workloads that can't be interrupted